 In addition, pay attention to the formatting style you use: fonts, size of the letters and so on.

-Make sure your resume is not overcrowded with images and colors, which can be applied only if you are a designer or any other creative specialist.
+Make sure your resume is not overcrowded with images and colours, which can be applied only if you are a designer or any other creative specialist.

 Hiring managers say that they need only a couple of seconds to see whether a particular resume deserves their attention.

-Remember, an ability to concentrate on key points and highlighting them is a very useful and appreciated skill.
+Remember, an ability to concentrate on key points and highlighting them is a very useful and appreciated skill in resume writing.

 Remember that your CV is your marketing project.

-An instrument, which will give you a chance to occupy a position of your dreams, so you need to do your best to impress a hiring manager and let him see how you stand out from other candidates.
+An instrument, which will give you a chance to occupy the position of your dreams.
+So you need to do your best to impress a hiring manager and let him see how you stand out from other candidates.

 Make sure you highlight all the relevant skills you possess, avoiding aspects, which have nothing to do with this particular position.
 Don’t be afraid of promoting your strong sides, as managers value candidates, who stand on their ground.

-Use the above advices to create a killing CV and you will definitely catch employer’s attention!
+Use the above advice to create a killing CV and you will definitely catch the employer’s attention!